QVSource/QVSource-Twitter-Starter-App-For-Qlik-Sense/README.md

 QVSource Twitter Starter App For Qlik Sense
 ===========================================
-**IMPORTANT** - If you are using QVSource 1.6.5.3 or later you will need to update the parts of the load script in this application which use the [Sentiment Analysis & Text Analytics Connector](http://wiki.qvsource.com/Sentiment-Analysis-And-Text-Analytics-Connector-For-QlikView.ashx) according to the instructions [here](http://wiki.qvsource.com/Upgrading-to-version-1_1-of-the-Sentiment-Analysis-And-Text-Analytics-Connector.ashx).
-We plan to update this starter app soon with these changes.
+This is a starter QlikView application pack showing how to get started using the [QVSource Twitter Connector](http://wiki.qvsource.com/Twitter-Connector-For-QlikView.ashx) for QlikView and Qlik Sense.

 ![](screenshot.png)

-This is a starter QlikView application pack showing how to get started using the [QVSource Twitter Connector](http://wiki.qvsource.com/Twitter-Connector-For-QlikView.ashx) for QlikView and Qlik Sense.

 (This is based on the equivalent application for QlikView which can be found [here](https://github.com/QVSource/QVSource-Twitter-Starter-App-For-QlikView).
 The main difference in this initial release is that the contents of config.txt have been placed directly into the load script.)